Sanjana-1313/blinkit/README.md

 # blinkit
-This is my first blinkit app on PowerBi
+This is my first blinkit app on PowerBi.